wearekuva/cli/README.md

 ### Installing a specific template version

-`vue-cli` uses the tool [`download-git-repo`](https://github.com/flipxfx/download-git-repo) to download the official templates used.
+`kuv-cli` uses the tool [`download-git-repo`](https://github.com/flipxfx/download-git-repo) to download the official templates used.
 The `download-git-repo` tool allows you to indicate a specific branch for a given repository by providing the desired branch name after a pound sign (`#`).

 The format needed for a specific official template is:

 ```
-vue init '<template-name>#<branch-name>' <project-name>
+kuv init '<template-name>#<branch-name>' <project-name>
 ```

 Example:

-Installing the [`1.0` branch](https://github.com/vuejs-templates/webpack-simple/tree/1.0) of the webpack-simple vue template:
+Installing the [`1.0` branch](https://github.com/vuejs-templates/webpack-simple/tree/1.0) of the webpack-simple template:

 ```
-vue init 'webpack-simple#1.0' mynewproject
+kuv init 'webpack-simple#1.0' mynewproject
 ```

 _Note_: The surrounding quotes are necessary on zsh shells because of the special meaning of the `#` character.